BankUnited (BKU)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, BankUnited has averaged an ROE of 10%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for BankUnited.
+Over the last five years, BankUnited has averaged an ROE of 9.8%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-It was good to see BankUnited beat analysts’ EPS expectations this quarter.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its net interest income missed and its revenue fell slightly short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 1.1% to $36.39 immediately after reporting.
+It was encouraging to see BankUnited beat analysts’ revenue expectations this quarter.
+We were also happy its net interest income outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock remained flat at $46.29 immediately following the results.

 11. Is Now The Time To Buy BankUnited?

 BankUnited doesn’t pass our quality test.
-First off, its revenue growth was weak over the last five years.
+To kick things off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its expanding net interest margin shows its loan book is becoming more profitable, the downside is its anticipated efficiency ratio over the next year signals its day-to-day expenses will rise.
 On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

 BankUnited’s P/B ratio based on the next 12 months is 1.1x.
-This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.

-Wall Street analysts have a consensus one-year price target of $43.40 on the company (compared to the current share price of $44.50), implying they don’t see much short-term potential in BankUnited.
+Wall Street analysts have a consensus one-year price target of $48.09 on the company (compared to the current share price of $46.29).